DarkVyprFiles/darkvyprfiles.github.io/lspdfr/irls.md

 🔁📂- Drag the <code>update.rpf</code> AND <code>update2.rpf</code> <b>from the New Folder you previously created on your Desktop,</b> into your <code>Grand Theft Auto V\mods\update</code> folder.
 <br>
 <br>
-ℹ️📽️- <a href="https://i.darkvypr.com/replacing-update-rpf.mp4">Click me for a video tutorial.</a>
+ℹ️📽️- <a href="https://i.darkvypr.com/replacing-update-rpf.mp4" target="_blank">Click me for a video tutorial.</a>
 <br>
 <br>
-⚙️📝- Install a <a href="https://www.gta5-mods.com/misc/gta-5-gameconfig-300-cars">custom gameconfig.xml.</a>
+⚙️📝- Install a <a href="https://www.gta5-mods.com/misc/gta-5-gameconfig-300-cars" target="_blank">custom gameconfig.xml.</a>
 <br>
 <br>
-🔃Ⓜ️ - Update <a href="https://www.lcpdfr.com/downloads/gta5mods/misc/25437-lennys-mod-loader/">Lenny's Mod Loader</a> (if you have it),
+🔃Ⓜ️ - Update <a href="https://www.lcpdfr.com/downloads/gta5mods/misc/25437-lennys-mod-loader/" target="_blank">Lenny's Mod Loader</a> (if you have it),
 <br>
 <br>
-📜🪛 - Install this <a href="https://www.gta5-mods.com/tools/heapadjuster">Heap Adjuster</a>, and this <a href="https://www.gta5-mods.com/tools/packfile-limit-adjuster">Packfile Limit Asjuster</a>.
+📜🪛 - Install this <a href="https://www.gta5-mods.com/tools/heapadjuster" target="_blank">Heap Adjuster</a>, and this <a href="https://www.gta5-mods.com/tools/packfile-limit-adjuster" target="_blank">Packfile Limit Asjuster</a>.
 <br>
 <br>
 </p>